openvinotoolkit/training_extensions/docs/source/guide/tutorials/advanced/semi_sl.rst

 .. note::

-  Currently, semi-supervised learning models trained in OTX cannot be exported or optimized.
+  Currently, models trained by semi-supervised learning cannot be optimized with OpenVINO™ NNCF.

   However, we will support for this functionality in the near future.

+  To learn how to export the trained model, refer to `classification export <../base/how_to_train/classification.html#export>`__.

+  To learn how to optimize the trained model (.xml) with OpenVINO™ POT, refer to `classification optimization <../base/how_to_train/classification.html#optimization>`__.

+  To learn how to deploy the trained model, refer to: :doc:`../deploy`.

+  To learn how to run the demo and visualize results, refer to: :doc:`../demo`.

   This tutorial explains how to train a model in semi-supervised learning mode and how to evaluate the resulting model.